 The main advantage to using whitening toothpaste is that there is usually nothing more to do than your usual daily brushing.
 Only the toothpaste is different.

 There are probably two main disadvantages with whitening toothpastes.
 One is that, if used too often (eg. brushing more than two times a day) they can wear down the enamel overtime.
 Since the main active ingredients in whitening toothpastes are abrasives, they could do more damage to enamel than intended if a person has a habit of over brushing.

 Compared to toothpastes, gels and strips tend to have higher concentrations of whitening agents and, because of the method of application, the whitening ingredients stay on the teeth longer.
 This means they will often provide better and faster results than toothpaste.
 The toothpaste, however, has the advantage of causing less sensitivity.

 Tips and Guidelines for Use

 Here are a few tips on how to get the best effect out of whitening toothpastes:

 - Best used in combination.Whitening toothpastes are useful products to have in your whitening routine, but provide the best benefit if used in combination with a treatment containing a bleaching agent.
 The toothpaste will address superficial stains and the bleaching agent will work on deeper stains.
 The whitening toothpaste will help keep teeth appearing white while also fighting cavities and gingivitis, and keeping enamel strong.

 - Avoid products with plastic microbeads.
-One of the recent issues in the news is the concern over plastic (polyethylene) microbeads that some toothpaste manufacturers have added to their whitening toothpastes.
+One of the recent issues in the news is the concern over plastic (polyethylene) microbeads that some toothpaste manufacturers have added to their whitening toothpaste.
 Dentists and dental hygienists started to notice the small beads embedded in people’s gums and teeth.
-Because of these concerns, toothpaste manufacturers have already started eliminating the microbeads from their production with all products expected to be completely microbead free within a year.
+Because of these concerns, toothpaste manufacturers have already started eliminating the microbeads from their production with all products expected to be completely microbead-free within a year.